48 Hrs.

-48 Hrs. (pronounced 'forty-eight hours') is a 1982 American buddy cop action comedy film directed and co-written by Walter Hill, co-written by Larry Gross, Steven E. de Souza and Roger Spottiswoode, and starring Nick Nolte and Eddie Murphy (in his film debut) as a cop and a convict, respectively, who team up to catch two hardened criminals.
-The title refers to the amount of time they have to solve the crime.
+48 Hrs. (pronounced 'forty-eight hours') is a 1982 American action comedy film starring Nick Nolte and Eddie Murphy as a cop and a convict, respectively, who team up to catch two hardened criminals.
+The film is directed by Walter Hill, from a screenplay co-written with Larry Gross, Steven E. de Souza and Roger Spottiswoode.
+Titled after the amount of time the duo has to solve the crime, 48 Hrs. was Joel Silver's first title as a producer.

-Though it is predated by Richard Rush's Freebie and the Bean, the film is often credited as being the first in the "buddy cop" genre, later popularised by films such as Lethal Weapon, Bad Boys and Rush Hour.
-48 Hrs. was Joel Silver's first title as a producer.
+Though predated by Richard Rush's 1974 film Freebie and the Bean, the film is often credited as being the first in the "buddy cop" genre, later popularized by films such as Lethal Weapon, Bad Boys, and Rush Hour.
 Its supporting cast features Annette O'Toole, James Remar, Frank McRae, David Patrick Kelly, Sonny Landham, Jonathan Banks and Brion James.
 The musical score was composed by James Horner.

-Released by Paramount Pictures on December 8, 1982, 48 Hrs. was one of the most commercially successful films of 1982, and it received widespread acclaim from critics.
-It launched Murphy's film career, and earned him a Golden Globe Award nomination for New Star of the Year – Actor.
+Released by Paramount Pictures on December 8, 1982, 48 Hrs. was one of the most commercially successful films of 1982, received widespread acclaim from critics, and launched Murphy's film career by earning him a Golden Globe Award nomination for New Star of the Year – Actor.
 A sequel, Another 48 Hrs., was released in 1990, also directed by Walter Hill, with Nolte and Murphy reprising their roles.